Mattjones444/Code-Institute/README.md

 \- Implementation of Flexbox and Grid was assisted by [CSS Tricks](https://css-tricks.com).

-\- Code snippets for iplementation of "hamburger menu" were taken from [here](https://alvarotrigo.com/blog/hamburger-menu-css-responsive/) and [here](https://codepen.io/erikterwan/pen/EVzeRP) and modified.

 \- Code snippet for the links hover effect is taken from [CSS Tricks](https://css-tricks.com/css-link-hover-effects/) and modified.

-\- Code snippet for the "Choose your country" field is taken from [here](https://www.technicalkeeda.com/html-tutorials/all-countries-drop-down-list-in-html).

-\- Code snippet for the speech bubble was taken from [here](https://freefrontend.com/css-speech-bubbles/) and modified.

-\- Code snippet for the gradient effect for text was taken from [CSS Tricks](https://css-tricks.com/snippets/css/gradient-text/) and modified.

 \- Guidance on HTML attributes and common conventions were obtained from [W3Schools](https://www.w3schools.com/) and [Mozilla's Web Documentation](https://developer.mozilla.org/en-US/).